yanivnahoum/spring-boot-examples/README.md

     * Stream API: Distinct with key
 * spring-cache-redis - Using spring-cache backed by Redis
 * spring-boot-2.7 - Resolving SCA issues in Spring Boot 2.7.18
+* oracle-jdbc: Using multiple Oracle data sources in a single jdbc url